The Gimi Education Manifesto

 Nonetheless, more than half of children never get to manage money themselves.
 Their parents simply buy them what they need.
 Is it because society is going cashless?
 Probably.
 Does it have to be this way?
 Not at all.
 Families need financial services that fit in to their everyday life.

 With Gimi, children have a tool that allows them to experience money management.
-Gimi allows you to schedule an allowance, assign chores, reach your dreams and keep track of spending.
+Gimi allows you to schedule an allowance, assign chores, reach your goals and keep track of spending.
 Parents get full insight into what their children are doing and they can browse our bite-sized educational lessons for support.